SaraMWillis/example-docs/docs/support_and_training/workshops/intro_to_machine_learning/python/index.md

 Both of these exercises will make use of Python in a Jupyter Notebook through [Open OnDemand](https://ood.hpc.arizona.edu).

 #### Accessing the Data
 To begin, start a terminal to log into the system and copy the necessary files into your account.
-If you're unsure of how to use or access a terminal, see [our online documentation](https://public.confluence.arizona.edu/display/UAHPC/System+Access#SystemAccess-CommandLine/TerminalAccess) for information (or, if you're in a live workshop, flag one of us down and we can help).
+If you're unsure of how to use or access a terminal, see [our system access page](../../../../registration_and_access/system_access/) for information (or, if you're in a live workshop, flag one of us down and we can help).
 To get the files you need, use the following commands:
 ```console
 ssh your_netid@hpc.arizona.edu
 shell